Jack Silver (boxer): Boxing career

 On August 17, 1923, he took the City of San Francisco Lightweight title from Bobby Allen in four rounds at the large Dreamland Rink where he was to fight regularly.
 Silver was a studied boxer who was solid in the fundamentals.
 He had an accurate and lightning fast left jab, and an efficient right which could knock an opponent on the mat, but rarely knock one out.
 He used his long reach to his advantage and was more a studied scientific boxer than a power hitter.
 His long slim build was rather unusual for a championship boxer.

-From 1922–23, Silver fought at the Dreamland Rink in San Francisco for 52 consecutive weeks as a headliner.
+From 1922 to 1923, Silver fought at the Dreamland Rink in San Francisco for 52 consecutive weeks as a headliner.
 In early 1924, according to boxing writer Ken Blady, Silver defeated Lou Paluso of Salt Lake city for the Pacific Coast Lightweight Title.
-He fought Paluso again for the title on March 29, 1926 in a twelve-round draw match in Salt Lake City.
+He fought Paluso again for the title on March 29, 1926, in a twelve-round draw match in Salt Lake City.
 According to the Deseret News, "the local pride (Paluso) was superior at infighting, while the coast ace (Silver) had an advantage with his long reach and was at his best on long distance slugging."